Baltic Sea: Cargo ships collide off Sweden's coast

 Two people were reportedly on board the Karin Hoej when the incident occurred in an area of the Baltic Sea between the southern Swedish coastal town of Ystad and the Danish island Bornholm.

+Mr Franzen said a distress call was received at about 03:30 local time (04:30 GMT) on Monday.
+When a rescue team later approached the area, they reported "hearing screams in the water".

-Helicopters and about 10 boats from Sweden and Denmark have joined search and rescue efforts, SVT reports.
+"We have not found anyone yet," he said, adding that divers were being sent out.
+Two helicopters and several boats from Sweden and Denmark have joined search and rescue efforts.

+The Scot Carrier is also assisting, with teams attempt to right the Danish ship and return it to a nearby port.
+All those on board the Scot Carrier are said to be safe and well.

+It is not yet clear what caused the collision, or what cargo may have have been on board either ship.